The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 4. Avoid eating foods that don't agree with you

-Food sensitivities or intolerances may be taking your autonomic nervous system out of balance.
+Food sensitivities or intolerances may be throwing your autonomic nervous system out of balance.

-Knowing what foods upset your gut like gluten, caffeine or dairy, and avoiding them will help to keep you in that parasympathetic state with good vagus nerve function.
+Knowing what foods upset your gut like gluten, caffeine or dairy, and avoiding them will help to support a healthy parasympathetic response.

 5. Prioritise deep restorative sleep